tensorflow/tensor2tensor/README.md

 of building a competitive NMT model with attention mechanism.
-We then discuss tips and tricks to build the best possible NMT models (both in speed and translation quality) such as TensorFlow best practices (batching, bucketing), bidirectional RNNs, and beam search.
+We then discuss tips and tricks to build the best possible NMT models (both in speed and translation quality) such as TensorFlow best practices (batching, bucketing), bidirectional RNNs, beam search, as well as scaling up to multiple GPUs using GNMT attention.

 # Basic